atellmer/dark/packages/core/README.md

 ## Concurrent rendering

 Concurrent rendering is a strategy that enables the assignment of the lowest priority to updates, allowing them to execute in the background without obstructing the main thread.
-Upon the arrival of higher-priority updates, such as custom render events, the low-priority task is halted and retains all essential data for potential reinstatement (or permanent cancellation) by the scheduler, should there be no further high-priority updates.
+Upon the arrival of higher-priority updates, such as user render events, the low-priority task is halted and retains all essential data for potential reinstatement (or permanent cancellation) by the scheduler, if there won't be further high-priority updates.
 This technique facilitates the creation of fluid user interfaces.

 #### `startTransition`